Donald Trump: 2016 presidential election

+Trump announced his candidacy for the 2016 election in June 2015.
+Using the slogan "Make America Great Again" he had trademarked in 2012, he campaigned as a rich, successful businessman and an outsider without political experience, and claimed media bias against him.
+Trump's campaign statements were often opaque and suggestive; a record number were false.
+He became the Republican front-runner in March 2016 and was declared the presumptive Republican nominee in May.

 Trump described NATO as "obsolete" and espoused views described by The Washington Post as noninterventionist and protectionist.
 His campaign platform emphasized renegotiating U.S.-China relations and free trade agreements such as NAFTA and strongly enforcing immigration laws.
 Other campaign positions included pursuing energy independence while opposing climate change regulations, modernizing services for veterans, repealing and replacing the Affordable Care Act, abolishing Common Core education standards, investing in infrastructure, simplifying the tax code while reducing taxes, and imposing tariffs on imports by companies that offshore jobs.
 He advocated increasing military spending and extreme vetting or banning of immigrants from Muslim-majority countries.
 He promised to build a wall on the Mexico-U.S. border and vowed that Mexico would pay for it.
 He pledged to deport millions of illegal immigrants residing in the U.S., and criticized birthright citizenship for incentivizing "anchor babies".
 According to an analysis in Political Science Quarterly, Trump made "explicitly racist and sexist appeals to win over white voters" during his 2016 presidential campaign.
-In particular, his campaign launch speech drew criticism for claiming Mexican immigrants were "bringing drugs, they're bringing crime, they're rapists"; in response, NBC fired him from Celebrity Apprentice.
+In particular, his campaign launch speech drew criticism for claiming Mexican immigrants were rapists and bringing drugs and crime; in response, NBC fired him from Celebrity Apprentice.